bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ## Querying within a BigCommerce storefront

-GraphQL Storefront API calls can be made directly from within a Stencil theme or from a script in [Storefront > Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
+GraphQL Storefront API calls can be made directly from within a Stencil theme or from a script in the store's [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
+If a GraphQL query is added to a script using Script Manager, any output printed with `console.log()` will be visible in the browser's JavaScript Console.

+The following example request uses the `{{settings.storefront_api.token}}` Handlebars object and [JavaScript's Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch):

 <!-- theme: info -->
 > #### Note
 > The `fetch` request's `credentials` property must be set to `same-origin`.

-Here's an example request using the `{{settings.storefront_api.token}}` handlebars object and [JavaScript's Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):

 ```js title="Example request: GraphQL query using Stencil token" lineNumbers
 fetch('/graphql', {